couchbaselabs/docs-ng/content/couchbase-manual-2.2/appendix-troubleshooting-views-technical-background-.markdown

 themselves in the values emitted by the map function.
-Queries with `stale=false` are not 100% reliable either, as just after the index is updated and while rows are being streamed from disk to the client, document updates and deletes can still happen, resulting in the same behaviour as in the given example.
+Queries with `stale=false` are not 100% reliable either, as just after the index is updated and while rows are being streamed from disk to the client, document updates and deletes can still happen, resulting in the same behavior as in the given example.

 <a id="couchbase-views-debugging-expired"></a>